 Preachiness is the Achilles’ heel of Christian stories.
 If you can avoid it, your story has the potential to be awesome.
-But if you fall into it, your story will be difficult to salvage.
+If you fall into it, your story will be difficult to salvage.

 If you survey some of the greatest Christian storytellers, like Fyodor Dostoevsky, Geoffrey Chaucer, Jane Austen, Charles Dickens (sans some works theology), and Flannery O’Connor, you’ll see that each writer used two tools to subtly but effectively deliver powerful messages.